-The right to use the Public Railway Infrastructure under certain conditions, which includes track access to the service facilities.
-Path offers and train path studies that are available to applicants in a timetable period under ad hoc capacity allocation process in the regular, fast-track and emergency procedures.
-A capacity allocated for individual train run, available as spare capacity.
-Allocation of railway infrastructure capacity by the IM.
-An undertaking, association of railway undertakings (RUs) or any other legal entity or natural person that requires a train path for public (country, local community, public service provider) or commercial needs (freight undertakings, shippers, and undertakings in combined transport).
-Available capacity for allocation to the Applicants under the annual timetable.
-Money paid by an applicant to use the PRI.
-The amount covers PRI maintenance costs, and comprises the minimum access package and track access to service facilities Process by which total access costs are calculated for allocated and used train paths and for paths cancelled late.
-A section on the network or a part of infrastructure which is unable to accommodate all capacity requests even after coordination of the requests between different RUs.
-A process where the IM and applicants attempt to coordinate conflicting requests for a train path.
-Movement of rail vehicles which exceed, when loaded or unloaded, the permitted loading gauge, maximum loading weight, prescribed codes for rail lines or permitted axle load or load per unit of length, and which is carried out as exceptional transport.
-Agreement which sets out the rights and obligations of applicants and RUs in relation to infrastructure capacity to be allocated and the related charges for a period longer than the period of one working timetable period.
-The potential to schedule train paths, requested for a part of the infrastructure for a specified period.
-Legal bodies with the status of a legal entity according to the legislation of the country in which they are registered.
-Official document issued by a licencing authority which authorises the RU to operate rail transport services.
+The right to use the Public Railway Infrastructure under certain conditions, Access to the PRI which includes track access to the service facilities.
+Ad hoc catalogue path Path offers and train path studies that are available to applicants in a timetable period under ad hoc capacity allocation process in the regular, fast-track and emergency procedures.
+Ad hoc train path A capacity allocated for individual train run, available as spare capacity.
+Allocation Allocation of railway infrastructure capacity by the IM.
+Applicant An undertaking, association of railway undertakings (RUs) or any other legal entity or natural person that requires a train path for public (country, local community, public service provider) or commercial needs (freight undertakings, shippers, and undertakings in combined transport).
+Available train path Available capacity for allocation to the Applicants under the annual timetable.
+Charge Money paid by an applicant to use the PRI.
+The amount covers PRI maintenance costs, and comprises the minimum access package and track access to service facilities Charging Process by which total access costs are calculated for allocated and used train paths and for paths cancelled late.
+Congested infrastructure A section on the network or a part of infrastructure which is unable to accommodate all capacity requests even after coordination of the requests between different RUs.
+Coordination A process where the IM and applicants attempt to coordinate conflicting requests for a train path.
+Exceptional transport Movement of rail vehicles which exceed, when loaded or unloaded, the permitted loading gauge, maximum loading weight, prescribed codes for rail lines or permitted axle load or load per unit of length, and which is carried out as exceptional transport.
+Framework Agreement Agreement which sets out the rights and obligations of applicants and RUs in relation to infrastructure capacity to be allocated and the related charges for a period longer than the period of one working timetable period.
+Infrastructure capacity The potential to schedule train paths, requested for a part of the infrastructure for a specified period.
+Legal entities Legal bodies with the status of a legal entity according to the legislation of the country in which they are registered.
+Licence Official document issued by a licencing authority which authorises the RU to operate rail transport services.
 The licence may be limited to a specific type of service.
-All of the infrastructure operated by the IM.
-A document produced by the IM which contains information on all scheduled train services and track vehicles on the network for the period of its validity.
-Entities which are affected by the operation of trains (for example, local communities, companies and other).
-Railway infrastructure owned by the Republic of Slovenia.
-A legal entity responsible for maintenance of PRI, traffic control, infrastructure and signalling network management, train path allocation, and levying and collecting infrastructure charges.
-A legal entity or a natural person which independently provides or operates rail transport services.
+Network All of the infrastructure operated by the IM.
+Network timetable A document produced by the IM which contains information on all scheduled train services and track vehicles on the network for the period of its validity.
+Other concerned stakeholders Entities which are affected by the operation of trains (for example, local communities, companies and other).
+Public Rail Infrastructure Railway infrastructure owned by the Republic of Slovenia.
+Public Railway Infrastructure Manager A legal entity responsible for maintenance of PRI, traffic control, infrastructure and signalling network management, train path allocation, and levying and collecting infrastructure charges.
+Railway Undertaking A legal entity or a natural person which independently provides or operates rail transport services.
 An RU holds a licence for the operation of trains and supply of traction.
 Traction is supplied independently either by legal or natural person.